fatima317/class_projects/README.md

-This repo contain python class projects.
+This repository contain python projects.